-To 90 ft. tall in its native Himalayas; in San Francisco, it has grown to 25 ft. in as many years.
-Varies from bushy (nearly as wide as high) to narrow and upright (about half as broad as tall); choose plants for desired form, then prune to shape.
-Thin-textured, leathery dark green leaves 3 to 8 in. long, 1 to 3 in. wide.
-In winter and spring, furry brown buds open to fragrant blossoms ranging from cream colored to white, with a slight green tinge at the base; they are 5 to 7 in. across, with 12 to 16 segments, each 1 in. wide.
+This evergreen grows to 90 ft. tall in its native Himalayas; in San Francisco, it has grown to 25 ft. in as many years.
+Varies from bushy (nearly as wide as high) to narrow and upright (about half as broad as tall); choose plants for the desired form, then prune to shape.
+Thin-textured, leathery dark green leaves 3–8 in. long, 1–3 in. wide.
+In winter and spring, furry brown buds open to fragrant blossoms ranging from cream colored to white, with a slight green tinge at the base; they are 5–7 in. across, with 12 to 16 segments, each 1 in. wide.

-These bushy, compact plants grow as perennials in listed zones, as annuals anywhere.
-Dwarf (6–8-...
+These bushy, compact plants grow as perennials in Zones 13–24; H1, H2 andas annuals anywhere.
+Dw...